openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

   * `attested_keys` : REQUIRED.
 Array of attested keys using the syntax of JWK as defined in [@!RFC7517].
   * `key_type` : OPTIONAL.
 String that asserts the key storage component and its security mechanism of attested keys from `keys`.
 This specification defines initial values in (#keyattestation-keytypes).
   * `user_authentication` : OPTIONAL.
 String that asserts the security mechanism the key storage component uses to authenticate the End-User to authorize access to the private key from `keys`.
 This specification defines initial values in (#keyattestation-auth).
   * `apr` : OPTIONAL.
-String that asserts the resistance to a certain attack potential as described
+String that asserts the resistance to a specified attack potential.
+The value contains an URL that identifies the given attack potential.
   * `nonce`: OPTIONAL.
 String that represents a nonce provided by the Issuer to proof that a key attestation was freshly generated.
   * `status`: OPTIONAL.
 JSON Object representing the supported revocation check mechanisms, such as the one defined in [status list]